TheAcharya/ShotData-Website/docs/User Guide/configurations.md

 ### Method 4

-Starting with **Shot Data** version 1.1.0, you will have the capability to assign a shortcut to your chosen Configuration.
+You can assign a shortcut to your chosen Configuration.
 Shortcuts can be assigned using key combinations ranging from `⌘` `1` to `⌘` `9`.

 1. Right-click on your desired Configuration.